dmbarbour/awelon/AboutAO.md

 2. The second layer introduces ambiguity and search for meaning.
 A word can express a large set of tactics and meanings with different attributes.
 The semantics of this layer is a non-deterministic static search for a well-typed, high quality expansion.

 A word in AO is a unit of modularity and a functional software component.

-AO doesn't use the traditional concept of modules with imports and exports.
-AO has only words with definitions in a flat, global namespace.
-The association between a word and its definition is implicit in the programming environment: there is no syntax to define a word locally.
-The set of words associated with an AO environment is called the dictionary.
-AO forbids recursive definitions, so the dictionary must be acyclic.

-A definition consists of AO code - a sequence of words, literals, and choice expressions.
+Each word has a definition.
+A definition consists of AO code - a sequence of words, literals, and ambiguous choice expressions.
 Juxtaposition is composition.
 The semantics of a word is simply the inline expansion of its definition.

 AO is envisioned for use in a live, wiki-based programming environment.
 New words are easy to use and define.
 Automatic visualization should mitigate the normal challenges of tacit concatenative code so users can more easily see the environment.
 A single dictionary might host hundreds or thousands of projects, with rich cross-project refactoring and words that grow more refined and reusable.
 Programmers should learn words, not projects!

-## Literals: Numbers, Text, and Blocks
+## Literals: Numbers, Text, Blocks

-AO supports a few simple number representations.
+AO supports a range of useful number representations.
 By example:

         42         (integral)
         -12.3      (decimal)